Mentees & Mentors

 Zora Emmert

-Outside of M&M, Zora volunteers for WE Link, where she aims to increase the number of women who choose to study engineering.
-Zora is also involved in the GEARE program and plans to study abroad in Germany and earn a minor in both Global Engineering Studies and German.
-In her free time, she enjoys playing guitar, learning banjo, and scrapbooking.
+Outside of M&M, Emmert volunteers for WE Link, where she aims to increase the number of women who choose to study engineering.
+Emmert is also involved in the GEARE program and plans to study abroad in Germany and earn a minor in both global engineering studies and German.
+In her free time, she enjoys playing guitar, learning banjo and scrapbooking.

 Why M&M is great